 Founders: Andreas Lehner, Christian Genne, Christoffer Falsen, Sam Manaberi

 Advanon is an application that allows small and medium companies to pre-finance their open invoices because sometimes they need to wait between 30 and 120 days to be paid.
 Those invoices are financed by some financial investors.

 Also a new fintech startup, Ninja Lender is an online marketplace in which users can sell their turned-down loan applications.
 It creates a new market with new customers and investors who look for new opportunities.
 This market is becoming huge with more than one billion applications.

 Founders: Yaroslav Dubov, Dmitry Shurkayev, Valerii Yurikov, Yurii Fomin, Alexey Zinchenko

-Monzo is a British online bank which offers a free current account with a master card to their users.
-It is possible to transfer money from a Monzo account to another one or a British account with a phone number or an e-mail.
-It is possible to pay in a foreign country without fees and to pay with a smartphone for instance.
+Monzo is a British online bank offering a free current account with a master card to users.
+They are a top fintech app in the UK.
+It is possible to transfer money from one Monzo account to another, through a British account, with a British phone number, or via e-mail.
+It is possible to pay in a foreign country without fees and to pay via smartphone.

 Founders: Gary Dolman, Jason Bates, Jonas Huckestein, Paul Rippon, Tom Blomfield